laas/robot-viewer/README.txt

 === INSTALLATION ===

- * Only simpleparse requires installation, go to respective folder(s) and do "sudo python setup.py install"
+ * Only simpleparse,omniORB requires installation, go to respective folder(s) and do "sudo python setup.py install"

  * MacOS X:
       On Snow Leopard, python is set to 64 bit by default, that can cause pyglet to crash,